jjcho849/Hydroneer-Mods/README.md

 Introducing God Drill!

-This mod brings God Drill to the RFC mod shop for a whopping $10,000,000!
+This mod brings God Drill to the Golden Mods Shop for a whopping $10,000,000!

 The God Drill produces raw resources straight from the chute bypassing the need for a harvester!